Uninett/Argus/README.md

 - `DJANGO_SETTINGS_MODULE` and
 - `SECRET_KEY`.

-The `DATAPORTEN` variables are only required to test the frontend.
-Refer to the dataporten section of
-[setting site-specific settings](docs/site-specific-settings.rst) for details.
+The `DATAPORTEN` variables are optional.
+Refer to the dataporten section of [setting site-specific settings](docs/site-specific-settings.rst) for details.

 `DJANGO_SETTINGS_MODULE` can be set to `argus.site.settings.dev`.